ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 delay.

-A critical point is that before BBR raises its BBR.min_rtt estimate (which would in turn raise its maximum permissible cwnd), it first enters ProbeRTT to try to make a concerted and coordinated effort to drain the bottleneck queue and make a robust BBR.min_rtt measurement.
+A critical point is that before BBR raises its BBR.min_rtt estimate (which would in turn raise its maximum permissible C.cwnd), it first enters ProbeRTT to try to make a concerted and coordinated effort to drain the bottleneck queue and make a robust BBR.min_rtt measurement.
 This allows the BBR.min_rtt estimates of ensembles of BBR flows to converge, avoiding feedback